AMC-IITBHU/ROS-Summer-Camp-22/Week 2/Subpart 1/README.md

     rospy.spin()
   ```

+  Run the above python code as a node and the transform will publish.

   ### Code explained

   I only need to decode the function "handle_turtle_pose" and rest of the things have been explained